 Q: How much in advance should I reserve my sit?

-As much notice as possible is appreciated, especially if you are a new client or if you are a current client who does not keep keys on file with us.
-At least two weeks notice, more if possible, is appreciated.
-If we have a set of your keys, I can usually respond to requests and start your sit the same day if necessary.
-During the holidays I recommend you book at least two months in advance as demands are often high.
+At least two weeks notice is appreciated.
+If we have a set of your keys, we can usually respond to requests and start cat care the same day if necessary.
+During the holidays I recommend you book at least one month in advance as demands are often high.

 Q: Who will have access to my home and my keys?

 Only the assigned cat sitter will have access to your keys.
 No one else.
 All keys are locked in metal fireproof lockbox when they are not in use and are never labeled with any address information.

 Q: How often will you visit my home?